Amiga: Other peripherals and expansions

 The Amiga was one of the first computers for which inexpensive sound sampling and video digitization accessories were available.
 As a result of this and the Amiga's audio and video capabilities, the Amiga became a popular system for editing and producing both music and video.

 Many expansion boards were produced for Amiga computers to improve the performance and capability of the hardware, such as memory expansions, SCSI controllers, CPU boards, and graphics boards.
 Other upgrades include genlocks, network cards for Ethernet, modems, sound cards and samplers, video digitizers, extra serial ports, and IDE controllers.
-Additions after the demise of Commodore company are USB cards.
+Additions after the demise of Commodore include USB cards.
 The most popular upgrades were memory, SCSI controllers and CPU accelerator cards.
 These were sometimes combined into one device.

-Early CPU accelerator cards used the full 32-bit CPUs of the 68000 family such as the Motorola 68020 and Motorola 68030, almost always with 32-bit memory and usually with FPUs and MMUs or the facility to add them.
-Later designs feature the Motorola 68040 or Motorola 68060.
-Both CPUs feature integrated FPUs and MMUs.
+Early CPU accelerator cards used the full 32-bit CPUs of the 68000 family, such as the Motorola 68020 and Motorola 68030, almost always with 32-bit memory and usually with FPUs and MMUs or the facility to add them.
+Later designs feature the Motorola 68040 or Motorola 68060, both of which feature integrated FPUs and MMUs.
 Many CPU accelerator cards also had integrated SCSI controllers.

 Phase5 designed the PowerUP boards (Blizzard PPC and CyberStorm PPC) featuring both a 68k (a 68040 or 68060) and a PowerPC (603 or 604) CPU, which are able to run the two CPUs at the same time and share the system memory.
-The PowerPC CPU on PowerUP boards is usually used as a coprocessor for heavy computations; a powerful CPU is needed to run MAME for example, but even decoding JPEG pictures and MP3 audio was considered heavy computation at the time.
+The PowerPC CPU on PowerUP boards is usually used as a coprocessor for heavy computations; a powerful CPU is needed to run MAME, for example, but even decoding JPEG pictures and MP3 audio was considered heavy computation at the time.
 It is also possible to ignore the 68k CPU and run Linux on the PPC via project Linux APUS, but a PowerPC-native AmigaOS promised by Amiga Technologies GmbH was not available when the PowerUP boards first appeared.